Skip to content

 • And even then it might not be worth it, nor will it be feasible to assume one in many cases

-• If the outstanding loan amount is too small it may be insufficient to cover the purchase price
+• If the remaining loan balance is too small it may be insufficient to cover the purchase price without a significant down payment or second mortgage

 As you can see, while they have the potential to be a big money-saver, assumable mortgages aren’t entirely cut and dry.